Memristor-Based Meta-Learning for Fast mmWave Beam Prediction in Non-Stationary Environments: System Model and Problem Formulation

 \subsection{Meta Learning-Inspired Beam Prediction}

 As illustrated in Fig. \ref{fig:002}, the MAML framework in traditional ML-aided beam prediction starts by defining a set of tasks, each involving prediction from a set of channel realizations \cite{Finn2017ModelAgnosticMF}.
 Each task has corresponding training data (i.e., the support set denoted by $\mathcal{D}_{s}$) and validation data (i.e, the query set denoted by $\mathcal{D}_{q}$).
-MAML then uses \textit{two optimization loops} to obtain a meta-initialization for fast adaptation on new tasks.
+MAML then uses \textit{two optimization loops} to obtain a meta-initialization for dynamic adaptation on new tasks.

-The inner loop is used to update the parameters of each task based on the relevant support set $\mathcal{D}_{s}$, while the outer loop is used to update the global neural network parameters based on the query sets $\mathcal{D}_{q}$ of all tasks.
-Let $Loss_{\mathcal{D}_{s}(k)}\left(\theta_{k}\right)$ be the performance metric for task $k$ in the inner loop.
-Then, each task optimizes its parameters independently, typically using gradient descent technique to minimize the loss function on its support set $\mathcal{D}_{s}$ \cite{Finn2017ModelAgnosticMF}, i.e.,
+The \textit{inner loop} is used to update the parameters of each task based on the relevant support set $\mathcal{D}_{s}$.
+Let $Loss_{\mathcal{D}_{s}(\kappa)}\left(\theta_{\kappa}\right)$ be the performance metric for task $\kappa$ in the inner loop.
+Then, each task optimizes its parameters independently, typically using GD technique to minimize the loss function on its support set $\mathcal{D}_{s}$ \cite{Finn2017ModelAgnosticMF}, i.e.,

-In the outer loop, MAML updates the global network parameters with the goal of minimizing the sum of the loss functions of all tasks on their query set $\mathcal{D}_{q}$.
+In the \textit{outer loop}, MAML updates the global network parameters with the goal of minimizing the sum of the loss functions of all tasks on their query set $\mathcal{D}_{q}$.
 Likewise, let $Loss_{\mathcal{D}_{q}}(\psi)$ be the performance metric for the tasks in the outer loop.
 Once completing training, it enters the meta-testing phase for adaptation.
 In this phase, the pre-trained global network parameters are used to adapt to the new task.
-The parameters of the new task are updated based on the adaptation dataset and optimized via gradient descent technique \cite{Finn2017ModelAgnosticMF}, i.e.,
+Note that the process of updating the parameters of the new task is similar to an inner loop, but using the adaptation dataset.
+The parameters of the new task are updated based on the adaptation dataset and optimized via GD technique \cite{Finn2017ModelAgnosticMF}, i.e.,

+Note that the core task of the ML algorithm in the outer loop phase is to update, through an iterative process, the global network parameters $\varphi$, which serve as the initial point for all tasks, with the goal of finding a parameter configuration that adapts quickly on different tasks.
+By calculating the average loss of the updated parameters in the inner loop over the query set of each task, the outer loop iteratively updates $\varphi$ to minimize this loss.
+This process does not involve updating the parameters individually for each specific task, but rather extracts generic features and knowledge from the meta-training dataset so that the model can achieve effective adaptation on new tasks with a minimal amount of data.